rhparker/AUTOdocker/README.md

 # Running AUTO from the command line

+Using the command line interface to AUTO only requires Docker to be installed on your system.
+It does not require this repository.
 In a shell window, change to the directory you wish to use for your AUTO project.
 Make sure Docker engine is running.
 On Windows PowerShell, type

         docker run -it -v ${PWD}:/auto/workspace --entrypoint /bin/bash rhparker/auto